leonitousconforti/the-wireguard-effect/README.md

 # the-wireguard-effect

-Cross platform userspace wireguard api client for nodejs built on wireguard-go with effect-ts.
-The [Wireguard cross platform docs](https://www.wireguard.com/xplatform/) are a good place to look if you don't know what I am talking about.
+Cross platform wireguard api client for nodejs built on wireguard-go with effect-ts.

 ## Motivation/ideation :bulb:

-The motivation for this project came from wanting to communicate between two Github Actions runners on the same workflow.
-I needed to send network requests
+The motivation for this project came from wanting to create wireguard configurations and ultimately control a wireguard interface from JS for a different project of mine.

 ## Goals :white_check_mark:

-- [x] - don't need to have wireguard installed
+- [x] - doesn't require wireguard to be installed
+- [x] - fully typed wireguard configurations (thanks to @effect/schema)
 - [x] - cross platform (supports linux amd64, linux arm64, mac amd64, mac arm64, windows amd64, and windows arm64, freebsd amd64, freebsd arm64, openbsd amd64, and openbsd arm64)
-- [x] - userspace (at least my code, the node.js part, operates entirely in userspace.
-When wireguard-go needs admin permissions you will be prompted)
-- [x] - Github actions to allow two runners in the same workflow to communicate
+- [x] - userspace implementation (implements the wireguard userspace api as well if that is something you are interested in, the [Wireguard cross platform docs](https://www.wireguard.com/xplatform/) have details about it.)
+- [x] - strong control over how the interface is managed across all platforms

 ## Non-Goals :wastebasket:

-- Performance.
-I know I should be using the wireguard kernel module when on a linux host, but for simplicity this uses wireguard-go on all platforms.
+- Utilities for installing or checking if wireguard is installed on the system.
+- Utilities to configure userspace network interfaces when bringing a config up using the userspace api

-## Compatibility :closed_lock_with_key:
+## Security :closed_lock_with_key:

-As of writing, there is only one version of the wireguard api.
-If this changes in the future, I will update the package to add compatibility for the newer version.
+the-wireguard-effect is not an official WireGuard project, and WireGuard is a registered trademark of Jason A. Donenfeld.
+The is a hobby project of mine, it has not received an independent security audit and never will.

 ## Contributing and getting help :speech_balloon: :beers: